sul-dlss-deprecated/robot-master/README.md

     foreach repository do
       foreach workflow do
 	    foreach process-step do
-		  if priority queue needs jobs or priority jobs in workflow within transaction do
+		  if priority queue needs jobs or priority jobs in workflow service within transaction do
-			  fetch N jobs with 'ready' status by priority mark N jobs as 'queued'
+			  jobs = fetch N jobs with 'ready' status by priority from workflow service jobs.each do |job|
+			    mark job as 'queued' in workflow service end
 			end
-			foreach job
+			jobs.each do |job|
-			  enqueue into priority queue
+			  enqueue job into Resque priority queue
 			end
 		  end
-          foreach failed do
+          foreach failed job do
-  	        mark as 'error'
+  	        mark job status as 'error' in workflow service end
-  	      end
 		end
 	  end